-As qualified house inspectors we inspect the following areas; exterior, roof, structure, electrical system, heating system, insulation, plumbing system and the interior of the house.
+As qualified house inspectors we inspect the following areas; exterior, roof, structure, electrical system, heating and cooling system, insulation, plumbing system and the interior of the house.
 We look at these parts of the house not as isolated areas but keeping in mind what they may tell us about the other areas in the house.
 For example cracks in the plaster may indicate structural problems and water damage may indicate plumbing or roofing issues.
 These examples are straightforward but some issues get much more complex.
 As professional inspectors, we are trained to look at the house as a system in order to give you the best insight as to its present condition.
-As well as what major repairs it may need in the future.
 The following is only a brief description of what an inspection will include.

-We encourage; the purchaser be present at the time of the inspection, if possible.
+We encourage; the purchaser be present at the time of the inspection.
 Of course, we do not allow the purchaser to follow us in certain locations for safety reasons.

 1. The Exterior:

 The inspection begins at first glance.
-We are looking for signs of water penetration, structural distress of the building, lot topography, as well as proper ventilation equipment.
-We inspect the foundation, walks, patios or decks.
+We are looking for signs of water penetration, structural distress of the building, lot topography for proper drainage, as well as proper ventilation equipment.
+We inspect the foundation, walls and roof, walks, patios and decks.

 2. The Roof :

 We will go on the roof whenever possible.
-Occasionally snow, ice or the condition of a roof may prevent walking us from walking on the roof.
+Occasionally safety concerns, such as snow, ice or the condition of a roof may prevent walking on the roof.
 We inspect chimney structure, flashings, gutters and vents as well as soffit and fascia.
 The attic inspection will sometimes show signs of roof deficiencies that may not be apparent from above the roof covering.

 3. The Structure:

 We are looking for any serious signs of structural deficiencies throughout the house, from the foundation right up through the roof.
-New homes are no less vulnerable to oversights during construction.
+New homes are no less vulnerable to oversights during construction than renovated dwellings.

 4. The Electrical System:

-We evaluate the condition and age of the heating system.
-If it is an old boiler or furnace we sometimes recommend updating the furnace as the costs of operation may exceed the cost of a new system.
-We check to see that heat is distributed evenly throughout the house.
+We evaluate the condition of the heating system.
+If it is an older heating appliance we sometimes recommend updating the furnace as the costs of operation may exceed the cost of a new system.

 We look for signs of insulation throughout the house.
 Whenever possible we enter the attic/ roof area and note the type and the approximate R-value.
-Typically most heat loss is through the attic.
-We enter the attic, if possible, to determine its approximate R-Value.
 Suggestions may be offered to improve the homes’ energy efficiency.